mgmsam/gpg-batch/README.md

   - *__`%no-protection`__*
             Using this option allows the creation of keys without any passphrase protection.
 This option is mainly intended for regression tests.

+---

+When both `--passphrase-fd` and `--passphrase-file` are specified, the last discovered option takes precedence.

+The `--passphrase` option is only applied if both `--passphrase-fd` and `--passphrase-file` are absent, both in the arguments and in the options file.